frabjous/jhap-templates/documentation/jhap_author_guidelines_2025.md

 For the purposes of review, the precise configuration of the styles can be changed, but usually it is best to maintain something close to the default values.
 For example, a 12 point serif font with double spacing for the body text will ensure readability for the reviewers.

-When applying styles such as "*emphasis*" to smaller spans of text, care should be taken with regard to their exact boundaries.
+When applying styles such as “*emphasis*” to smaller spans of text, care should be taken with regard to their exact boundaries.
 For example, when an individual word is emphasized (italicized), do not apply the style to the spaces or punctuation surrounding it.
 It is easy to make mistakes with WYSIWYG word processors which seem small, but they can lead to oddities especially when the same document is presented in a different way.

 ### Separating style and content in markup languages (LaTeX, markdown, html)